MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 You should see usage reflected for a given day within 24-48 hours.
 Usage for new apps can take up to 3-5 days to display.

-Click **View Details** or navigate to the **Analytics** page to learn more about who's using your app and how they're using it to answer queries like:
+Select **View Details** or go to **Analytics** page to learn more about who's using your app and how they're using it to answer the following:

 * How many active users do I have on a monthly, weekly, and daily basis?
 * Are these new users lapsed, revived, or returned users?
 * Do these users use my app more than five times each month?
 * What is the breakdown of active users by platform/operating system?

-### Filtering for Aggregation Type and App
+### Filtering for aggregation type and app

-At the top of the report, you will see a **Filter** button that allows you to slice and dice all subsequent metrics by the following:
+The **Filter** button allows you to analyze all the subsequent metrics by the following:

 1. Aggregation Type – Each of the metrics on the page have been aggregated by user counts and tenant counts (count of unique customers using your app).
 You can choose which aggregation type you’d like to explore for each of the subsequent metrics.
 1. Platform